 We are particularly concerned with HRC's policies and practices related to the assessment, approval, and procurement of in-home supports.
 For example, HRC's practices related to personal assistance have the effect of categorically excluding consumers from receiving this service, without regard to individual needs.
 In addition, IPP goals and objectives are not developed using person-centered practices and are often predetermined based on old planning documents, input from consumers and their families is disregarded or ignored, and authorizations for critical and time-sensitive services can take many months, requiring consumers and families to provide unnecessary or arbitrary documentation to justify the need.
 And even when in-home supports are finally approved, consumers and families are not offered meaningful choices about where or from whom they receive services.
 Lastly, our analysis of HRC's respite policies identified specific changes in the respite policy, set forth below, that HRC should immediately adopt.
-These changes are necessary to ensure that requests for in-home supports such as respite are assessed in a manner that accounts for the impact of the COVID-19 pandemic on consumers and their families.
+These changes are necessary to ensure that requests for in-home Nancy Bargmann, Director, DDS Patrick Ruppe, Executive Director, HRC December 18, 2020 Page 6 of 11 supports such as respite are assessed in a manner that accounts for the impact of the COVID-19 pandemic on consumers and their families.